plone/collective.indexing/README.txt

     still present in your ZODB.
 These utilities have meanwhile been replaced and the old instances aren't needed anymore.
   Solution
-    Please use the ZMI "Components" tab on your site root object, typically located at http://localhost:8080/plone/manage_components, to remove the
+    Please simply re-install the package via Plone's control panel or the quick-installer.
+Alternatively you can also use the ZMI "Components" tab on your site root object, typically located at http://localhost:8080/plone/manage_components, to remove the broken
-    broken utilities from the XML.
+    utilities from the XML.
 Search for "broken".

 Credits